dacre-denny/licaacil/README.md

 # licaacil

-This program determines if an input string is a palindrome
+This program determines if an input string is a palindrome, or an anagram of a palindrome